remla24-team6/operation/README.md

 - Created a model-service that loads a trained model (which is stored in google drive) and exposes endpoints to predict using that model.
   This service uses the lib-ml python package for preprocessing.
 Implements Swagger for API documentation.
 - Created a Django app that has both the app-frontend and the app-service (app)

+### Comments for A3:
+For this week's submission we implemented the following activities:
+- Uses Vagrant to define the virtual hardware and network setup through infrastructure as code.
+- Applies Ansible to prepare the necessary runtime environment.
+Controller/node connections are not set up yet.
+- Migrates the Docker compose deployment of our application.
+- Uses Prometheus for monitoring.
+- Creates a Grafana dashboard that shows your custom metrics.